kallaway/100-days-of-code/log.md

 **Today's Progress**: I completed 1 chapter from JS book

 **Thoughts**: I learned on how to pass data to functions in form of parameters and arguments.

+## Day 32: 09 February, 2018

+**Today's Progress**: I completed 1 chapter from JS book

+**Thoughts**: I learned on how to pass functions as data to functions and perform arithmetic, if-else operations on them.

+## Day 32: 10 February, 2018

+**Today's Progress**: I completed 1 chapter from JS book

+**Thoughts**: I learned about the difference between global and local variables.
+How global and local variables are used in functions.